turbaevsky/indicators/doc/PI_DB_TS.md

 3. After these four selections have been made, the options will differ according to the type of report you are creating.
 For instructions on how to generate a specific report, click on the appropriate link below.

-Timeliness Report - This report provides data for users to assess the punctuality of data provided to the regional centers.
-Data that is submitted to the appropriate WANO regional center in accordance with the associated Due Date (30 days from the end of the report quarter for Atlanta Center and 75 days for other centers) is deemed to be Timely.
+Timeliness Report - This report provides data for users to assess the punctuality of data provided to the regional centres.
+Data that is submitted to the appropriate WANO regional Centre in accordance with the associated Due Date (30 days from the end of the report quarter for Atlanta Centre and 75 days for other centres) is deemed to be Timely.

 Completeness Report - The report offers an additional selection value, Desired Quarter, so that a specific time frame can be chosen.
 This report helps Users determine the status of reporting of performance indicators by WANO members, and shows the amount of data that has been submitted by the station and reviewed and accepted by WANO.